Grab a copy of this FREE Spring Scavenger Hunt printable and inspire kids to get some outdoor time!

 More Printable Scavenger Hunts

-If you're looking for more scavenger hunt ideas, visit our 17 Spring Scavenger Hunts & Games!
+If you're looking for more scavenger hunt ideas, visit our 50+ Scavenger Hunts for Kids!